talrasha007/fast-thrift/README.md

+# DESCRIPTION TO THIS PROJECT
+  It is exactly the same as thrift.
+But with some improvements:

+  - Thrift 0.9.1's server missed an error handler.
+(It's ok in their git repo, but....)
+  - Thrift creates a lot of tiny Buffer objects during serialization, that will cause performance issue, i rewrite the logic to write data to a large buffer directly, so it will be about 3x faster.

 # Licensed to the Apache Software Foundation (ASF) under one
 # or more contributor license agreements.
 See the NOTICE file
 # distributed with this work for additional information